 After lunch at a local Cambodian restaurant, your tour continues with the famous temple: Angkor Wat.
 Angkor Wat is a World Heritage Site since 1992, famous for its beauty and splendor.
 Angkor Wat features the longest continuous bas-relief in the world, which runs along the outer gallery walls and narrates stories from Hindu mythology.

-End up your day by visiting Bakheng Temple and then enjoy a romantic sun set view form Bakheng hill.
+End your day by visiting Bakheng Temple and then enjoy a romantic sunset view form Bakheng hill.

 Overnight in Siem Reap

-After breakfast you depart Siem Reap and wind your way to Battambang.
-Not so far from Siem Reap you reach the village of Puok which is home to the Artisans d’Angkor Silk Farm.
-Here you will witness the entire silk production process, from the silk worm munching on the Mulberry leaves, to spinning their cocoons, the cocoons being harvested and turned into silk thread, women weaving, and of course the beautiful finished silk products, which you can purchase at the on-site boutique, a wonderful souvenir of Cambodia.
-Arrive in Battambang, transfer to your hotel for refreshing yourself before continue the trip.
+After breakfast, you’ll depart Siem Reap and wind your way to Battambang.
+Not so far from Siem Reap, you’ll reach the village of Puok which is home to the Artisans d’Angkor Silk Farm.
+Here you will witness the entire silk production process, from the silkworm munching on the Mulberry leaves to spinning their cocoons, the cocoons being harvested and turned into silk thread, women weaving, and of course the beautiful finished silk products, which you can purchase at the on-site boutique, a wonderful souvenir of Cambodia.
+Arrive in Battambang, transfer to your hotel for refreshing yourself before continuing the trip.

 Continue to visit a local family graph farm, Cambodia’s first vineyard – Prasat Phnom Banan Vineyard – you can pop in if you like, learn about producing wine in the tropics and of course enjoy a spot of wine tasting!
-A few kilometers further south you arrive at the well preserved 11th century mountaintop Angkorian temple of Phnom Banan.
-After climbing the 350+ steps you are treated to a wonderfully peaceful setting with superb views across the surrounding countryside, with small villages dotting the endless rice paddies, punctuated with the characteristic sugar palm trees – a wonderful sunset location.
+A few kilometers further south you arrive at the well preserved 11th-century mountaintop Angkorian temple of Phnom Banan.
+After climbing the 350+ steps, you will be treated to a wonderfully peaceful setting with superb views across the surrounding countryside, with small villages dotting the endless rice paddies, punctuated with the characteristic sugar palm trees – a wonderful sunset location.

 Overnight in Siem Reap

-After breakfast you will depart for Phnom Penh.
-Upon arrival you visit to the Royal Palace compound build in 1866 by the Predecessors of King Norodom, is the most conspicuous feature and also one of impressive colorful Khmer-style Palaces.
-Nearside the Royal Palace is Silver Pagoda (The Emerald Buddha temple), displays plenty of Buddha Statues that were decorated and made by diamond, emerald, gold and silver.
+After breakfast, you will depart for Phnom Penh.
+Upon arrival, you will visit the Royal Palace compound build in 1866 by the Predecessors of King Norodom, is the most conspicuous feature and also one of the impressive colorful Khmer-style Palaces.
+Nearside the Royal Palace is Silver Pagoda (The Emerald Buddha temple), displays plenty of Buddha Statues that were decorated and made by diamond, emerald, gold, and silver.

-Continue to visit Independence Monument which was constructed in 1954 after Cambodian took their country back from French colony.
-Proceed to the National Museum, the distinctive red building with a beautiful Khmer architecture was build since 1917 and contains more than 5000 art objects made of sandstone, bronze, silver, copper, wood and others.
+Continue to visit Independence Monument, which was constructed in 1954 after Cambodian took their country back from the French colony.
+Proceed to the National Museum, the distinctive red building with a beautiful Khmer architecture was build since 1917 and contains more than 5000 art objects made of sandstone, bronze, silver, copper, wood, and others.